 Never leave a passport in the car while travelling, even if it seems like it’s too bulky to carry around.
 Identity theft is even easier with a passport than with a driver’s license, Velasquez says.
 “We have to think of data and pieces of our identity as valuables,” she says.
 “You’re not going to leave jewelry in the car, but we don’t have that same level of concern with things that make up our identity, and we need to.”

 Find out 12 everyday things that pose huge security risks.

 Wait until after work or errands to pick up a bottle of wine.
 If the bottle gets too hot, the flavour could be affected, and the liquid could expand enough to seep around the cork or push the cork out a bit, contaminating the wine inside.

-A rear seat reminder—developed specifically to protect little ones—is one of the new car features worth looking for.
+A rear seat reminder—developed specifically to protect little ones—is one of 20 great car gadgets that make driving safer.